MicrosoftDocs/iis-docs/iis/overview/centralized-web-farm-management.md

 ---
-title: "Centralized Web Farm Management"
+title: Centralized Web Farm Management
 author: shirhatti
 description: "IIS makes it simple to centrally deploy and manage configuration and content across a farm of Web servers." ms.author: soshir